Eurobar vs Krowne – Shocking News!

 FIGURE 4.
 THE KROWNE MODULAR BAR DIE SYSTEM IS FACTORY-BUILT

-KROWNE METAL’S MODULAR BAR DIE: UNDERBAR EQUIPMENT SUPPORTED BY A WALL
+Krowne’S MODULAR BAR DIE: UNDERBAR EQUIPMENT SUPPORTED BY A WALL

 As I mentioned earlier, the other style of stainless steel underbar equipment is offered without self-support legs, as shown in Figure 4, above.
 This equipment is known as the “modular bar die”.
 The modular bar die is manufactured in a factory where various equipment configurations are welded to a wall (bar base) consisting of specialized metal studs.